RESUME OF MICHAEL P. REILLEY

 Lecturer, Medill School of Journalism, Fall 1998 – Fall 2000; Adjunct, 1997-1998

-As a full-time faculty member, taught two Newswriting and New Media courses per quarter and advising students in Teaching Media program.
-Developed graduate-level course “Sociology and Economy of Sports” from scratch.
-Taught Newswriting, ethics, Web journalism and sports reporting in Medill’s five-week summer high school “Cherubs” program (1997-2000).
+As a full-time faculty member, taught two Newswriting and New Media courses per quarter and advised students in Teaching Media program.
+Developed online journalism curriculum and graduate-level sports specialization curriculum from scratch.
+Also taught newswriting, ethics, online journalism and sports reporting in Medill’s five-week summer high school “Cherubs” program (1997-2000).

 Sports Editor, Internet edition, Dec.
 1995 – June 1997

-Oversaw a staff of five reporters and editors that built Tribune’s innovative Web sports section from scratch (launched site March 14, 1996).
+Hired and managed a staff of five reporters and editors that built Tribune’s innovative online sports section from scratch (launched site March 14, 1996).
 Worked closely with print edition editors to share and build content.
-Oversaw Web edition coverage of Bulls’ 1996 NBA championship and Summer Olympics.
-Worked as a staff writer backing up coverage on Cubs, Bears, White Sox and the NCAA basketball tournament.
+Oversaw online edition coverage of Bulls’ 1996 NBA championship and Summer Olympics.

 Los Angeles Times